 IMPORTANT : Faculty transitioning to online/remote course delivery in response to the COVID-19 situation are reminded to be aware of the copyright compliance guidelines at UFV.
 Changing formats from print/analog to digital is a copying practice with specific intellectual property laws to consider.
-But generally, if you could do something in physical classroom, you can also do it in a virtual classroom.
+But generally, if you could do something in a physical classroom, you can also do it in a virtual classroom.
 This Guide is intended to help answer your copyright questions, and we are here to support you.

 Please do not hesitate to email for further assistance: firstname.lastname@example.org